kivilaid/docs-mcp-server/README.md

      }
    }
    ```
+   **Important:** You must manually start the server first (`docker compose up -d`), then configure your MCP client to connect to the HTTP endpoint.
 Restart your AI assistant after updating the config.
 6. **Access the Web Interface:**
    Open `http://localhost:6281` in your browser.